GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/02_data_reduction.rst

 Note "|reduce|" will query the local calibration manager for the master bias and use it in the data reduction.

-Once finished you will have the Master Flat in the current work directory and inside ``./calibrations/processed_flat``.
+Once finished you will have the master flat in the current work directory and inside ``./calibrations/processed_flat``.
 It will have a ``_flat`` suffix.